 It goes without saying that advances in dental technology and equipment make it possible to address a variety of oral health concerns.
 Indeed, from a surface-level chip or crack to losing several teeth, restorative practices have the ideal solution for your unique needs.
 While tooth loss is far from anyone’s first choice, sometimes it is the only option for treating significant infection.
 Bear in mind, however, that seeking a replacement is necessary as well, otherwise, you might face a series of complications from the open gap.
-In today’s blog, your Fort Worth, TX oral surgeon explores the need behind dental implant restorations, and why you should seek treatment sooner rather than later.
+In today’s blog, we’ll explore the need behind dental implant restorations, and why you should seek treatment sooner rather than later.

 More than a Cosmetic Concern